Oil-Based vs. Water-Based Fence Stain: Which Is Better?

 More Guides

-How Often Should You Stain a Fence in Lubbock?
+How Often Should You Stain a Fence?
+A Pro's Honest Answer

 The short answer is every 2-4 years for most Lubbock fences.
 The long answer depends on sun exposure, wood species, and which stain you used.